Our crews remove leaves from streets on a regular basis between November and January, once most leaves have fallen.

 Moving your vehicle helps our crews to better remove leaves.

-Vehicles parked in street leaf cleaning "no stopping" zones will be issued a fine of $100 ($60 discounted penalty if paid within 14 days) and will receive a courtesy tow to a nearby location.
+Vehicles parked in street leaf clearing "no stopping" zones will be towed to a nearby location and may be issued a fine of $100 (discounted to $60 if paid within 14 days).

 How we collect leaves